sduignan559/Hyperskills_Java/Guess the Animal/Readme.md

-A simple problem that uses binary tress and AI to create a program that guesses an animal the player is thinking.
-The program also learns new information and enhance its guessing accuracy in subsequent attempts.
+A simple game that uses binary tress and AI to create a program that guesses an animal the player is thinking.
+The program then use the new information provided by the user and  to its guessing accuracy in subsequent attempts.